Spatiotemporal chaos in the interface growth of topological insulators: Discussion

-{\it Discussion.}--- In summary, we have elucidated the effects of the boundary states on the interfacial growth of the 2D topological insulators with and without time-reversal symmetry.
+In summary, we have elucidated the effects of the boundary states on the interfacial growth of the 2D topological insulators with and without time-reversal symmetry.
 We have shown that topological insulators have an intrinsic interfacial instability characterized by negative surface stiffness, which amplifies the small shape fluctuations.
 Furthermore, we derived an equation that describes the interface dynamics of the topological insulators and demonstrated that it reduces to the Kuramoto--Sivashinsky equation describing spatiotemporal chaos.

-Although we have focused on 2D systems in this Letter, our theory can be naturally extended to three-dimensional systems.
+Although we have focused on 2D systems in this paper, our theory can be naturally extended to three-dimensional systems.
 We have shown that the boundary states lead to negative stiffness by considering the transition from 1D topological insulators to a 2D topological insulator.
 Since the same argument applies to the transition from stacked 2D topological insulators to a three-dimensional topological insulator, we expect that three-dimensional topological insulators also exhibit negative stiffness.
-In fact, interfacial roughening in three-dimensional topological insulators, such as $\textrm{Bi}_2\textrm{Se}_3$ and $\textrm{Te}_2\textrm{Se}_3$, has been observed experimentally~\cite{Li2010, Richardella2010, Chen2010, Liu2012, Zeng2013, Jerng2013}.
-Our theory offers a novel perspective on the observed roughness in topological insulators by suggesting that it may be due to topological boundary states.
+Our theory offers a novel perspective on the crystal morphology of the topological insulators.